-The West also developed management scenarios to explore different levels of emphasis on a suite of actions for implementation, focusing on the national goals.
-Each scenario emphasizes a subset of the regional objectives and actions while assuming no significant increase or decrease in budgets.
+The West also developed management scenarios to explore different levels of emphasis on a suite of actions for implementation across the national goals.
+Each scenario emphasizes a subset of the regional objectives and actions while assuming no significant increases or decreases in budgets.
 While each scenario emphasizes actions to focus on one of the goals, efforts toward the other goals are assumed to continue.